 If you have a reaction or side effect to your medication, contact your doctor or the UChicago Medicine Specialty Pharmacy as soon as possible.

-Place all needles, syringes, and other sharp objects into a sharps container.
+Dispose of (throw away) all needles, syringes, and other sharp objects only into a sharps container.
 This will be provided by the UChicago Medicine Specialty Pharmacy if you are prescribed a medication taken with a needle.

 Visit the Safe Needle Disposal website.

-Ask your doctor’s office if you can bring full sharp containers to throw away at their office.
+Ask your doctor if you can bring full sharp containers to throw away at their office.

 There is a MedSafe Box located outside the Duchossois Center for Advanced Medicine (DCAM) Outpatient Pharmacy.
 This box allows you to dispose of medications you are no longer using.